You may talk. And I may listen. And miracles might happen. ~ Ernest Hemingway

 Many people are unstable in their inner world, disconnected from self, and so anytime someone speaks a truth that challenges their own narrative, they react in an aggressive way.
 Perhaps this is why healing should be a prerequisite to discussing complex topics.
 We need to have the ability to consider viewpoints that challenge us, in a calm manner.
 And we need to have the humility to change our own beliefs when new insights emerge and inform us.
-Because sometimes breaking the status quo is breaking the status quo of who we are; of our own boundaries.
-This requires deep listening, respect and connection to our heart.
 For as long as we are cancelling or negating the existence of anyone whose truth or opinion doesn’t fit our own narrative, belief or version of reality, we will not be able to have a resonable conversation.
 And we will never grow and expand if we continue to behave in such a way; and our world will never change.

 In general, as human beings we tend to believe most in those who are directly impacting us; whether they serve us food on the table or provide us shelter.
 This is the “house” or the “matrix” that sustains us and it is deeply psychological; it is natural human behaviour.
 Whatever that “food and shelter” are – we naturally will believe in that thing that sustains us, even if it’s “bad” which is clearly proven through the Stockholm Syndrome.
 This is why abused women stay in abusive relationships too long.
 This is why an abused child will think an abusive relationship in their adulthood is “love” – because this is what “home” felt like, and our experience of “home” is our unconscious definition of “love”.
 And we can’t really reason, or argue, with someone whose beliefs are not their own.
 Their ideas and beliefs stem from childhood and unless they are in a space of being more conscious and aware, it wouldn’t do any good – as they will only hear the voice ingrained in their minds.
 Many people have felt betrayed especially in the past year and this is absolutely valid and with reason.
 When the realization comes that the “matrix” doesn’t actually care and have our best interest and health as a genuine concern – it can be quite shattering to say the least.